 In early 2018, I was diagnosed with disseminated coccidioidomycosis (aka valley fever or cocci).
 The rare and incurable fungal infection is ravaging my body, causing unsightly skin ulcers, comprised lung capacity, memory loss, joint pain and swelling, and extreme fatigue.
 The medications I’m on only add to the list of ailments.
 Thus, acceptance and recovery are an integral part of my journey right now.

-If I ever become wealthy, I plan to open a little dog-friendly nook called “Rube Goldberg’s,” which will be filled miscellaneous hardware, shelves of books, a cafe that serves chai tea lattes and artisan chocolate, and a podium at which my hopefully-by-then husband will give lectures on whatever strikes his fancy.
+My 10-year-goal is to open a little dog-friendly nook called “Rube Goldberg’s,” which will be filled with miscellaneous hardware, shelves of books, a cafe that serves chai tea lattes and artisan chocolate, and a podium at which my hopefully-by-then husband will give lectures on whatever strikes his fancy.